Lobby Day – June 2, 2022

 It is very useful for our ongoing lobbying to have your feedback about your lobby day experience.
 We ask that you provide that information to GR.
 This information will aid the OEA lobbyists in their efforts by knowing what was discussed in your meetings and what you were told by legislators or staff.
 Your feedback is also invaluable in helping to improve the lobby day experience for OEA members.

 - Join us at the next lobby day.

-- Become a part of OEA Advocates for Children and Education (ACE) and receive information and opportunities for ongoing lobby activities.
+- Sign up to receive information and opportunities for ongoing lobby activities with OEA Action Alerts.
 Sign up here.

 Parking: Public parking is available in the following locations: the parking garage behind the OEA building; the parking garage under the Statehouse on the northwest corner of E. State St. and S. Third St.; a parking lot on the northeast corner of E. State St. and S. Third St.; or the underground parking garage located on S. Third St. and E. Town St. across from the Greyhound Bus Station.
 There is a fee for all downtown parking and can range from $6.00 – $10.00, depending upon the lot.